 The General Rule for Down Payments

 Whether or not veterans needed to put a down payment on a VA loan depended on the loan amount and if it exceeded loan limit amounts.
-But things are a bit different now in 2020.
+But things are a bit different now.
 According to the Department of Veterans Affairs website:

 The website also goes on to say: